allietealfano/auditorytrainingappupdated/README.md

 ```

-git clone repository-link or use the Desktop App by going to File, then clone repository.
+git clone https://github.com/Elton360/mission-audition.git or use the Desktop App by going to File, then clone repository.

 ```